Skip to main content

 Your diet provides the raw materials for hormone production and the cofactors necessary for their metabolism.
 A nutritional strategy for hormonal health focuses on two primary goals ∞ supporting healthy body composition and providing specific micronutrients that regulate enzymatic pathways.
 A diet rich in lean protein, healthy fats, and complex carbohydrates from whole food sources provides the foundation.

-Protein is essential for building and maintaining muscle mass, which is metabolically active tissue that helps improve and manage body fat.
+Protein is essential for building and maintaining muscle mass, which is metabolically active tissue that helps improve insulin sensitivity and manage body fat.
 Healthy fats, including monounsaturated fats and omega-3 fatty acids, are precursors to steroid hormones and have potent anti-inflammatory properties.
 Fiber from vegetables and whole grains supports gut health, which is critical for the proper elimination of hormone metabolites.

 Within this framework, certain foods and micronutrients have specific roles in modulating estrogen.
 Cruciferous vegetables like broccoli, cauliflower, and Brussels sprouts contain compounds like indole-3-carbinol (I3C), which is converted to diindolylmethane (DIM) in the gut.
 DIM helps promote a more favorable metabolism of estrogen, guiding it down pathways that are less biologically active.